 The Government-wide financial statements are the statement of net position and the statement of activities.
 These statements use accounting methods similar to those used by private-sector companies.
 Emphasis is placed on the net position of governmental activities and the change in net position.
 Governmental activities are primarily supported by special assessments.
-Business-type activities are primarily supported by charges to the users of those activities, such as restaurant charges.

 The statement of net position presents information on all assets and liabilities of the District, with the difference between assets and liabilities reported as net position.
-Assets, liabilities, and net position are reported for all Governmental activities separate from the assets, liabilities and net position of business-type activities.
+Assets, liabilities, and net position are reported for all Governmental activities.

 The statement of activities presents information on all revenues and expenses of the District and the change in net position.
 Expenses are reported by major function and program revenues relating to those functions are reported, providing the net cost of all functions provided by the District.
 To assist in understanding the District's operations, expenses have been reported as governmental activities.
 Governmental activities financed by the District include general government, physical environment, culture recreation and debt service.
-Business-type activities financed by user charges include restaurant services.